Using Certificate Analyzer, Results and Recovery (CARR) Script to fix certificate related issues in NSX

 Issue/Introduction

 This script is intended to be used to resolve certificate management issues on NSX 3.2.x and 4.x.
-It performs integrity checks and recovery operations for NSX self-signed certificates.
+It performs integrity checks and recovery operations for NSX self-signed certificates, and can replace certificates that have expired or will be expiring soon.

 Environment